sethlu/electron-osx-sign/MAS-WALKTHROUGH.md

 *The arguments are all documented, however below are additional details that apply specifically to building apps for the Mac App Store.*

+* the dot "." is the path to your source code.
+In this case it assumes that your current directory is your source directory.
 * **--app-bundle-id** must match your Bundle ID that you assigned in iTunes Connect.
 * **--helper-bundle-id** is the same as your app-bundle-id with ".helper" prepended.
 Unless you have overridden the defaults for the helper bundle this value will be fine.
 * **--app-version** must match your Version Number in iTunes Connect.